Germany bars Liverpool from coming for Champions League game | Taiwan News | 2021/02/05

 BERLIN (AP) — Germany will not allow Liverpool into the country to play a Champions League game at Leipzig on Feb.
 16 because of border restrictions imposed over new variants of the coronavirus.

-The German Interior Ministry confirmed Thursday that an application by Leipzig for special permission for Liverpool to enter the country was refused by federal police, the dpa news agency reported.
+The German Interior Ministry said Thursday that an application by Leipzig for special permission for Liverpool to enter the country was refused by federal police.

+“The Corona Protection Order agreed by the federal government last Friday envisions only a few exceptions and no special arrangement for professional athletes,” the ministry said in an e-mailed statement.
+“The federal police has told the RB Leipzig club today that the circumstances of the given case do not meet the requirements for an exemption.”

 That means the game, the first leg of the round of 16, can’t be played as scheduled on Feb.
 16 in Leipzig.
 The German club could ask UEFA to move the game to a neutral venue.
 Switching the order of the legs so that Liverpool plays at home first could also be an option, but would likely require Leipzig's players and staff to go into quarantine on their return to Germany from Britain.